Leading the world when the world needs us the most

 Supporting education through virtual learning tools and technology

-Our Stay Connected site also provides access to WE’s free online tools and resources to support at-home learning for grades kindergarten through 12 and the Microsoft Family Learning Centre, which is a collection of free activities, curated out of educational resources from around the world.
+Our Stay Connected site also provides access to Microsoft Family Learning Centre, which is a collection of free activities, curated out of educational resources from around the world.

 Additionally, as we continue to amplify the good we are able to do in our communities, we have provided all low-income families enrolled in our Internet for Good programme with two months of free service to help them manage the financial challenges associated with COVID-19.
 Moreover, working in partnership with Apple, we are providing iPads to school boards in Alberta, B.C. and Quebec with free LTE connectivity until June 30 on a 6 GB Peace of Mind rate plan.